Anonymous (film): Plot

 When Edward and Henry visit a public theatre to see a play written by Ben Jonson, Edward witnesses how a play can sway people, and thinks that it can be used to thwart the influence of the Cecils, who as devout Puritans reject theatre as the 'worship of false idols', with Queen Elizabeth concerning her successor.
 After the Cecils declare Ben's play illegal and arrest him, Edward arranges for his release and instructs him to stage a play he wrote and act as the author.
 The play, Henry V, galvanizes the people and even Ben, who had contemptuously dismissed Edward's skill as a writer as the passing fancy of a bored nobleman, is impressed.
 At curtain call, however, William Shakespeare, an actor and "drunken oaf", steps forward to be recognized as the author of the play.

 Elizabeth accepts a gift that evokes a memory from forty years before, when the boy, Edward, performed in his own play, A Midsummer Night's Dream, as Puck.
-After the elder Earl of Oxford's death, the teenage Edward is entrusted as a ward to William Cecil and must write his plays secretly to avoid his guardian's ire.
+After the elder Earl of Oxford's death, the teenage Edward is made a ″ward of court″ and entrusted to William Cecil and must write his plays secretly to avoid his guardian's ire.
 During this time, Edward kills a spying servant who had discovered his plays.
 William Cecil covers up the incident but forces Edward into a marriage with his daughter, Anne.
 However, Edward is infatuated with the queen and, after a brief time living on the continent, he begins an affair with Elizabeth.
 When the queen discovers she is pregnant with Edward's child, she tells William of her intention to marry him but he dissuades her and arranges for the child to be fostered into a noble family, as they had done in the past with Elizabeth's other bastards.
 Elizabeth ends her affair with Edward without telling him why.
-Angered, he has an affair with a lady-in-waiting to Elizabeth and learns from her that he had fathered a child with the Queen.
+Angered, he has an affair with a lady-in-waiting to Elizabeth and learns from her that he had fathered a child with the queen.
 When Elizabeth learns of the affair, Edward is banished from court but not before learning the name of his illegitimate child: Henry Wriothesley, 3rd Earl of Southampton.